How to Get FCL Shipments to Amazon On Time and On Budget

 - On the “Box Labels” page that comes next, download your labels using the “generate box labels” button.
 Send them to your supplier so that they can label your shipment.
-Remember, if your shipment is not labelled at origin, you cannot have it delivered by FCL to Amazon.
+Remember, if your shipment is not labeled at origin, you cannot have it delivered by FCL to Amazon.

 Loading Your Container: Floor-Loaded vs. Palletized Cargo

 When you import full containers of goods to Amazon, you have the choice of loading the container in either a palletized or floor-loaded formation.
 Floor-loaded cargo defines goods that are stacked and packed directly onto the bottom of the container.
-Palletized cargo is loaded onto pallets, and remains on the pallets throughout the journey until it is unpacked at Amazon.
+Palletized cargo is loaded onto pallets and remains on the pallets throughout the journey until it is unpacked at Amazon.

 Palletized containers make your goods safer in transit and easier to process at the fulfillment center.
-Consequently, palletized containers have less rules and restrictions than floor-loaded containers.
+Consequently, palletized containers have fewer rules and restrictions than floor-loaded containers.
 This reduces the risks of delays or having your shipment turned away due to errors in packing.
 The ease of unpacking palletized cargo may mean that your goods are processed faster as well.

-Palletized containers usually get earlier delivery appointments with Amazon because they are faster and easier to unload – however, using pallets costs valuable cargo space within your container, due to the added dimensions of the pallets themselves.
+Palletized containers usually get earlier delivery appointments with Amazon because they are faster and easier to unload – however, using pallets costs valuable cargo space within your container due to the added dimensions of the pallets themselves.

 Floor-loading allows you to make the most efficient use of the container’s space.
 Amazon fulfillment centers do accept floor-loaded containers, but these must be packed and transported very carefully.
-You want to ensure that they comply with Amazon’s requirements, so that they are not turned away at their destination.
+You want to ensure that they comply with Amazon’s requirements so that they are not turned away at their destination.